GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

 1. When running the `deploy.bash` script, make sure you rebuild your images and do not install the "personas" playground component.

-    *  The `project_init.bash` and `deploy.bash` are not designed for production use.
+    *  The `prepare_project.bash` and `deploy.bash` are not designed for
+       production use.
 You will need to develop your own version of these scripts that meets your deployment needs.
     *  Make sure your run or re-run `project_init.bash` or a similar script whenever important service-dependency changes may have occurred.
 This must be run before redeploying federated access components like DAM and